Dear Parents, Read the Script Before You Flip Out

 by Chris Peterson

-There is a special kind of chaos that happens when a parent pulls a kid from a high school show days before curtain.
-Sometimes hours.
-And no, it is not just “unfortunate timing.”
-It is a full blown collapse of trust.
+There is a special kind of mess that happens when a parent pulls a student from a high school show days before opening night.

 Previous